- „Horntrio“ at Berliner Philharmonie

-- New opera: „Oryx and Crake“ after Margaret Atwood will open at Staatstheater Wiesbaden in 2023
+- New opera: „Oryx and Crake“ after Margaret Atwood opens at Staatstheater Wiesbaden

 Søren Nils Eichberg is one of Europe’s most exciting composers.“ – wrote The Royal Opera House in 2014 when Eichberg’s chamber opera GLARE was premiered in London.
 The Times gave the opera five out of five stars, writing: „I can’t remember a more gripping 75 minutes of avant-garde music-theatre“.